 attribute:

-Method A: When the TSP has access to sensor data as sent from the sensor.
+Method A: When the TSP has access to device data as sent from the device.

 - Simply assign the HEX-encoded string to the